ruby/ruby/doc/ujit.md

 MicroJIT (uJIT)
 ===============

+**DISCLAIMER: Please note that this project is in early stages of development.
+It may cause your software to crash or perform poorly on certain workloads.**

 MicroJIT is a lightweight, minimalistic Ruby JIT built inside the CRuby/MRI binary.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
 The target use case is that of servers running Ruby on Rails, an area where CRuby's MJIT has not yet managed to deliver speedups.